felixlu/awesome-stars/topics.md

 ## hacktoberfest

+- [kubero-dev/kubero](https://github.com/kubero-dev/kubero) - A free and self-hosted Heroku PaaS alternative for Kubernetes that implements GitOps
 - [dutchcoders/transfer.sh](https://github.com/dutchcoders/transfer.sh) - Easy and fast file sharing from the command-line.
 - [errbotio/errbot](https://github.com/errbotio/errbot) - Errbot is a chatbot, a daemon that connects to your favorite chat service and bring your tools and some fun into the conversation.
 - [containrrr/watchtower](https://github.com/containrrr/watchtower) - A process for automating Docker container base image updates.